abhiabhi0/obsidan-programmerCave/Interview Prep/How to make DB consistent and available.md

 3. **"How do eventual consistency systems ensure data accuracy?"**

     - Use techniques like vector clocks, conflict-free replicated data types (CRDTs), or timestamp-based reconciliation.

----

-Let me know if you'd like more examples or further clarification!